sbslee/pypgx/README.rst

   and \*4/\*5 diplotypes have an activity score of 2 (Normal Metabolizer), 1 (Intermediate Metabolizer), and 0 (Poor Metabolizer), respectively.

-Please visit the :doc:`Genes <./genes>` page to see the list of genes with a CPIC diplotype-phenotype table and each of their prediction method.
+Please visit the `Genes <https://pypgx.readthedocs.io/en/latest/ genes.html>`__ page to see the list of genes with a CPIC diplotype-phenotype table and each of their prediction method.

 Getting help
 ============